masontatafu/masontatafu.github.io/projects.md

 ---

-## 🚀 Current Technical Projects
+## 🚀 Current Systems & Automation Projects
 {:.about-header}

-These projects are private or partly private because they involve personal workflows, platform automation, email handling, or operational logic.
-The public portfolio links are intended to point to case studies or documentation, not the source code.
+Selected projects are presented as case studies rather than public source code, with a focus on system design, workflow logic, documentation, testing, and practical outcomes.
 {:.about-section}

 <div class="project-grid">